Santa-Clara-Imaginarium-Lab/human-ai/README.md

 ## Contributing to this Repository

-Please avoid pusing to `main` unless it is an extremely minor change..
+Dedicated team members have tasks that are delegated during meetings.
+See all the current tasks on our [Github Project](https://github.com/orgs/Santa-Clara-Imaginarium-Lab/projects/1) task board.

-For each of your tasks, create a branch for it.
+For each task, create a branch for it.
 When you are done, make a pull request to `main`.
-See all the current tasks on our [Github Project](https://github.com/orgs/Santa-Clara-Imaginarium-Lab/projects/1) task board.

 ## Folder Structure